 - Failure to properly consider customer requirements

-By having Professional Indemnity coverage in place, you are able to outsource your time in defending an action to a solicitor who will defend you, and in a worst case scenario of damages being awarded, your insurance can make payment.
+In essence Professional Indemnity coverage allows you to outsource your time and energy in defending an action to a solicitor who will defend you.
+If you lose the case and damages are awarded against you, your insurance can make payment.

 Do Architects have Professional Indemnity claims?